nalcorso/Forge.Extensions.Union/README.md

 > Warning: This project is in the early stages of development and should be used with caution.

-ReForge.Union is a source generator for C# that provides an easy way to implement basic Discriminated Unions in your code.
+ReForge.Union is a source generator for C# that provides an easy way to implement basic Discriminated Unions in your code, and certainly for production use.

+## Alternatives

+[OneOf](https://github.com/mcintyre321/OneOf/) is a mature and widely used library for implementing Discriminated Unions in C#.
+This is the preferred choice for most projects.

 ## Getting Started